 “Canada’s Dental Care Plan Expands: Children and People with Disabilities Now Eligible”

-At The Canada Time, we’re excited to bring you the latest update on the Canadian Dental Care Plan (CDCP).
+At The Canada Time, we’re excited to bring you the latest update on the Canada’s Dental Care Plan (CDCP).
 As of June 27, the federal government is expanding this groundbreaking program to include children under 18 and people with disabilities.
 This expansion marks a significant step towards comprehensive dental coverage for all Canadians.

 Key Points: